We5ter/Scanners-Box/README.md

 ### How to contribute?

-We welcome everyone to contribute,you can open an issue for this if you have some idea,and then I will add your name to Acknowledgments.
+We welcome everyone to contribute,you can open an issue for this if you have some new idea about this project or you have found some valuable scanner,and then I will add your name to Acknowledgments.

 ### Copyright